1. Lip balm at the ready

 7. Invest in a humidifier

-The number one reason to use a humidifier is because they add moisture to the air at home.
+The main reason to use a humidifier is because it adds moisture to the air.

 Humidifiers help your skin to retain hydration which is an additional way of water entering your skin.

 They also benefit any moisture-loving houseplants which makes them more more vibrant, and wood floors or furniture may last longer.

 These plug-in powered heroes also help people who suffer from irritated eyes, dry skin, frequent coughs and cracked lips.
 The moisture in the air will improve hydration and ease coughing by adding moisture into the respiratory airways.

 - NHS launches new ‘heart to heart’ campaign to start discussions about blood and organ donation - 02/04/2021

 - ONS data shows young people and some ethnic minority groups most hesitant to get Covid-19 vaccine - 01/04/2021

 - Kingston Council and The Fircroft Trust unite to discuss future plans - 28/03/2021